skip to Main Content

 What is Camp Hippocrates?

-This mini-medical school is a one-day opportunity for rising high school sophomores, juniors, and seniors to learn more about careers in medicine and other related fields.
-You’ll hear from several of Erskine’s experienced science professors, including Dr. Brownlee and Dr. Mina, who are both physicians as well as professors.
-In the mini-medical school, you can:
+This one-day mini-medical school is an excellent opportunity for rising high school sophomores, juniors, and seniors to learn more about careers in medicine and other related fields.
+You’ll hear from several of Erskine’s experienced professors, including Dr. Brownlee, Dr. Kinlaw, Dr. Brivio, and Dr. Haldeman.

 Online Summer Courses